-Tristan heads the Quantum Devices and Biosystems Group working on interdisciplinary applications of quantum physics using organic and new inorganic quantum materials like perovskites to develop quantum technologies for sensing, quantum communication and computing.
+Tristan heads the Quantum Biosystems Group working on interdisciplinary applications of quantum physics using organic and new inorganic quantum materials like perovskites.

-In partnership with IBM, Tristan uses quantum computers to simulate quantum effects in biosystems.
-Quantum phenomena control molecular interactions in biochemical reactions so a better understanding of these could lead to breakthroughs in seemingly unconnected areas like drug development, energy-efficient bioluminescent artificial lighting, quantum-enhanced medical imaging and low-power computing.
+In partnership with IBM, Tristan develops quantum simulations of quantum effects in biosystems.
+Quantum phenomena can influence molecular interactions in biochemical reactions so a better understanding of these could lead to breakthroughs in seemingly unconnected areas like drug development, energy-efficient bioluminescent artificial lighting, medical imaging and low-power computing.